DemetriG/landing-page/README.md

 - 1 x Image

 ### Follow these steps
+- Fork this repo to your own account, and invite johnhalsey.co.uk as a contributor
+- Clone down the forked repo onto your machine somewhere (Documents/Sites is pretty common)
-- Create an index.html file somewhere on your machine
+- Create an index.html in the repo folder
 - add the `<html></html>` tags
 - add a `<head></head>` section within the html tags
 - add a `<body></body>` section underneath the head